-Probationary Year: A repeat of the year in question is required of all probationary performance students.
-During this probationary year, the student must repeat all core courses in which he or she achieved a grade of less than 5.
-Additional approved courses may be included to make up a normal course load, entirely at the discretion of the student.
-To clear probation and qualify for promotion, a student must pass all the courses he or she was required to repeat and attain a GPA of at least 5.0 in these required courses.
+Probationary Year: A repeat of the year in question is mandatory for all probationary performance students.
+During this probationary year, the student must repeat all core courses in which (s)he achieved a grade of less than 5.
+Additional approved non-core courses may be included to make up a normal course load, entirely at the discretion of the student.
+To clear probation and qualify for promotion, a student must pass all the core courses (s)he repeated and also attain a GPA of at least 5.0 in these required courses.